nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 With HEY MATEz, managing and distributing tasks will never be a headache again! :smile:

 ## About this User Guide
-This user guide includes information on the **features** of HEY MAYEz as well as a walkthrough on how to use them.
+This user guide includes information on the **features** of HEY MATEz as well as a walkthrough on how to use them.
 The features are further divided into 3 sections which include the **General features**, **Member related features** as well as the **Task related features**.
 Member related features allow you to manage a list of members and find members.
 On the other hand, Task related features allow you to manage tasks which can be identified by their unique deadlines or priorities.